nairobilug/nairobilug.or.ke/content/brck-violating-gpl.md

-Title: BRCK in violation of the GPL
+Title: BRCK in Violation of the GPL
 Date: 2015-05-18 15:21
 Category: Licensing
 Tags: licensing, gpl